Corner/Edge Cases in Mobile App Development

 - Educate your users on the expected way to use the app by publishing tutorial videos and blog posts

 Sometimes, the best approach is the last one.
 Often, a corner case occurs under a set of circumstances which are incredibly difficult to reproduce.
 If a developer cannot easily reproduce a corner case, it can take a lot of time (and ultimately money) to fix them.
 The cost to fix every single corner case may not be worth it in your product.

-Let me be clear: your tech team is responsible for hunting down and eliminating as many bugs as they possibly can before shipping to your customers.
-Unit testing is a great strategy for dealing with corner and edge cases, and real world tests performed by your QA team will ensure your app is performing to the best of its ability.
+Let me be clear: your digital product team is responsible for hunting down and eliminating as many bugs as they possibly can before shipping to your customers.
+Unit testing is a great strategy for dealing with corner and edge cases, and real world tests performed by a quality assurance team will ensure your app is performing to the best of its ability.

 The unfortunate reality is that corner and edge cases are part of doing business in the digital world.
 To add salt to the wound, it's often your best customers who end up finding them, because the power users of an app will run into its limitations and quirks before a normal user.